 Entrepreneurs: Dee Cowger and Angie Cowger

-Custard Stand Hot Dog Chili is a 100% beef chili, great for topping hot dogs, burgers, fries.
+Custard Stand Hot Dog Chili is a great for topping burgers, hot dogs, fries and it is 100% beef chili.
 The Custard Stand is owned and operated by Dee and Angie Cowger, founded in West Virginia in 1991 and in the beginning was just a simple take-out hot dog place.

 Custard Stand Hot Dog Chili is available at Kroger, Sam’s Club, Wal-Mart, IGA, along with smaller chains and independent grocery stores.
 It’s great on hot dogs for picnics, cookouts, camping trips, tailgating, lunch and dinner.

-The hot dog chili, a family recipe, has been available in Webster Springs, WV, for nearly a century.
+For nearly a century, this family recipe hot dog chili has been available in Webster Springs, WV.
 Originally offered at a local dairy bar, this hot dog chili is now served at our family restaurant.
-In 2010, the Cowgers introduced Custard Stand Chili Soup with Beef and Beans, a more traditional bowl chili.
+A more traditional bowl chili Custard Stand Chili Soup with Beef and Beans was introduced in 2010.